jbk2/jbk2/README.md

 I trained in software engineering at [Makers Academy](https://makers.tech/software-engineering-bootcamp) and have been coding full-time since 2023.
 This is my second career after a successful 20 years in business and product management.

-Seeking more technical and intellectual challenge in my work, and with lifelong interest in computing, design, and maths, I retrained as a full stack web developer graduating Makers Academy’s on campus immersive full-stack software engineering bootcamp in 2014.
-Although my professional work remained in management, I kept coding throughout, and in 2023 I made the switch to full-time professional software engineering.
+Seeking more technical and intellectual challenge in my work, and with lifelong interest in computing, engineering and design, I retrained as a full stack web developer.
+I graduated Makers Academy’s on campus full-stack software engineering bootcamp in 2014.
+Although my professional work remained in management, I kept coding throughout, and in 2023 I made the switch to full-time professional software development.

 ### 🧠 I'm currently Working On